Guide

 • How much cash do you deposit monthly?

-• Do you need in-person banking or prefer digital-only?
+• How often do you need in-person banking services?

 • Cash-heavy businesses: Need branches with extended hours and low cash deposit fees